jsreport/website/views/learn/docs/handlebars.md

 ##Basics

-jsreport handlebars engines uses [handlebars](http://handlebarsjs.com) library therefore is fully compatible with it.
-This page will contain only some examples.
+jsreport handlebars engine uses [handlebars](http://handlebarsjs.com) library and therefore is fully compatible with it.
+This page contains only some examples.
 Full documentation is located at [http://handlebarsjs.com](http://handlebarsjs.com)

 ##Data binding